 Personal and financial information is currency for criminals online.
-With your stolen identity, a criminal can access your bank account, obtain credit cards or loans in your name and potentially ruin your credit rating.
+With your stolen identity, a criminal may be able to access your bank account, obtain credit cards or loans in your name and potentially ruin your credit rating.

 Tip: Treat your personal information as you would treat your money—protect it and don't leave it lying around for others to take.

-Steps you can take to protect your identity online
+How to protect your privacy and identity online

 You need to be careful with how much personal information you reveal online.
-Sharing your addresses, telephone number, birthday, and other personal information can mean you are at a greater risk of identity theft, stalking and harassment.
+Sharing your address, telephone number, birthday, and other personal information can mean you are at a greater risk of identity theft, stalking and harassment.
 This includes information you post on social media.